karthik/life-hacks/travel.md

 ### SIM cards

 In the past, I would grab sim cards at airports.
 I no longer do that.
 I keep my Verzion travel plan on as I need to stay in touch with family.
-I also grab an [eSim](https://www.airalo.com/) for data, which has now become so easy.
+I also grab a country-specific [eSim](https://www.airalo.com/) for data, which has now become so easy.

 ### Apps & Services